Bio

 Enjoyer of action games, platformers, racers, RPGs, and overall good games.

-My goal is to keep track of the numerous games I've got on the backlog and have beaten over the years, giving my thoughts on each in hopes that somebody's listening.
+My goal is to keep track of the games I've got on the backlog and have beaten over the years, giving my thoughts on each in hopes that somebody's reading.
 I'm gonna die one day, so I wanna have something for people to remember me by when I'm gone.

-I also might change my opinion on a game's rating every now and again, and I feel like I spend more time writing and thinking about games than actually playing them, so make of that what you will. ¯\(ツ)
+I'm ADHD as fuck so I might change a game's rating every now and again, and I feel like I spend more time writing and thinking about games than actually playing them, so make of that what you will. ¯\(ツ)

 Personal Ratings